 I have always wanted to find more recipes using artichokes, as they are one of these types of vegetables which are often underused, as the general perception seems to be that they are hard to prepare.
 This is an easy to follow recipe, which brings out the delicious taste of this healthy vegetable.

-Artichokes are alkalising and are of nutritional value because of their exhibiting aid to digestion, strengthening of the liver function and gall bladder function.
-Lemons are also alkalising and they give this dish a sharp contrast in flavour.
+Artichokes are alkalising and are of nutritional value because of their exhibiting aid to digestion, and strengthening of the liver function, and gall bladder function.
+Lemons are also alkalising and they give this dish a sharp contrast in flavor.

 I hope this recipe shows how versatile artichokes are and that they are not so difficult to prepare after all.